 Societies go through reform in a few different ways.
 The most obvious way is revolution.
-We don’t think of revolution as a reform, but it is a type of reformation.
+We do not think of revolution as a reform, but it is a type of reformation.
 The stuff that does not work is swept away and new stuff is put in its place.
-The “sweeping” is often bloody as the the stuff being swept is attached to people with a vested interest in it.
+The “sweeping” is often bloody as the stuff being swept is attached to people with a vested interest in it.
 That and every revolution is driven, in part, by revenge.

 Similarly, conquest is a type of reform too.
 A neighboring power defeats the society, forcing it to restructure itself in response.
-Maybe that’s as a vassal state or simply as a weak and defeated minor power as it retools for the world in which it finds itself.
+Maybe that is as a vassal state or simply as a weak and defeated minor power as it retools for the world in which it finds itself.
 The Gallic sack of Rome in 390 BC ushered in a period of reform that set the stage for Roman domination of the West.

 The usual way in which we think of social reform is the voluntary type where changes are initiated either in response to crisis or in response to defects in the current arrangements.
 The changes ushered in after the 1929 stock market crash are an obvious example of reform in the face of crisis.
 The 12th Amendment that altered the selection of the President is an example of the ruling class fixing something that did not work as intended.